 I also found the scaling of the co-op gameplay really unfair as it scales your enemy’s health, damage and the number of enemies which spawn in.
 At first, it doesn’t sound like a bad thing as it’s only natural that it would somewhat adjust to avoid the gameplay from being too easy.
 However, I found it was extremely hard to play with someone who is a much higher level than yourself, even when you are hosting, as it would still scale according to the highest level, making the missions a lot harder for the low-level team members.
 So, unless you plan to play Remnant: From the Ashes from the beginning with your friends, it was almost impossible to find someone who is close to your level during matchmaking.

-Sure, you could technically just play it in single-player mode, but some bosses are really hard when playing without any help, especially if you’re not good at this genre or don’t really have the time to dedicate in self-levelling up and mastering the combat on your own.
-It kind of felt like the balance was really off in Remnant: From the Ashes, because some bosses were too hard when playing co-op (due to to the scaling) but others were also too challenging when I tried playing it in single-player mode as well.
+Sure, you could technically just play it in single-player mode, but some bosses are really hard when playing without any help, especially if you’re not good at this genre or don’t really have the time to dedicate to self-levelling up and mastering the combat on your own.
+It kind of felt like the balance was really off in Remnant: From the Ashes, because some bosses were too hard when playing co-op (due to the scaling) but others were also too challenging when I tried playing it in single-player mode as well.

-Remnant: From the Ashes is a thrilling and enjoyable co-op game which I really enjoyed playing with my friends as we fought off enemy mob groups together, although I feel like the scaling system is a little off and could use some improvements/adjustments.
+Remnant: From the Ashes is a thrilling and enjoyable co-op game that I really enjoyed playing with my friends as we fought off enemy mob groups together, although I feel like the scaling system is a little off and could use some improvements/adjustments.
 I also found the navigation within the game a bit confusing as I found myself getting a bit lost at times with little advice on what to do next.
 However, I was very delighted to see that Remnant: From the Ashes focuses on the story whilst also procedurally generated the levels to keep things fresh and free from repetition.
 Well, the story stays the same but the land is randomly generated each time and whichever boss you end up facing is the luck of the draw!

 If you enjoy challenging games which have a decent story and a large variety of gameplay elements (over 100 enemy types), Remnant: From the Ashes will be right up your alley.